Is learning French worth it in 2025?

 Common Mistakes to Avoid ❌

-Don't wait until you're "ready" to speak.
+Perfectionism: Don't wait until you're "ready" to speak.
 Mistakes are essential for learning.
-Native speakers appreciate the effort, even if your grammar isn't perfect.
+Native speakers appreciate the effort.

-Duolingo is a supplement, not a complete solution.
-You need:
+Only Using Apps: Duolingo is a supplement, not a complete solution.
+You need real conversations, listening practice, reading, and writing.

-French pronunciation matters more than you think.
+Ignoring Pronunciation: French pronunciation matters.
 Bad habits formed early become harder to fix later.
 Invest time in getting sounds right from day one.

-French has different sentence structures.
-Learn phrases and expressions as chunks, not word-by-word translations.
+Translating Word-for-Word: French has different sentence structures.
+Learn phrases and expressions as chunks.

-Everyone learns at their own pace.
-Focus on your progress, not others'.
+Comparing Yourself to Others: Everyone learns at their own pace.
+Focus on your progress.
 Celebrate small wins!

 Frequently Asked Questions 💬